EmilyAH-01/Portfolio/README.md

 DESCRIPTION:

-The three html files make up a simple website created with Bootstrap elements that will showcase my current coding projects.
+The three html files make up a simple website created with Bootstrap elements that showcase my current coding projects.
 They share common features (navigation bar, footer) but have the following unique elements:

 index.html:
 - Picture of myself